jspm/jspm.org/docs/guide.md

 }
 ```

-We're now able to use this build map directly in the browser with the original application code, either copy-pasting the build map directly, or using a similar dynamic import map loading approach as provided in the [import maps section above](#browser-modules-with-import-maps).
+This build map can now be used directly directly in the browser with the original application code, either copy-pasting the build map directly, or using a similar dynamic import map loading approach as provided in the [import maps section above](#browser-modules-with-import-maps).

 ```html
 <!doctype html>